-Written testimony is much more effective than oral testimony.
-Providing both is the best approach.
+Overall written testimony is more effective than oral testimony.
+Both is the best approach.

 A. What Is Testimony That Will Not Be Considered?
-Most critically, your written or oral testimony that does not address the issues and standards and/or criteria for approval may not be considered by the local hearing officers, planning commission, and/or decision makers.
+Most critically, your written or oral testimony that does not address the issues and standards and/or criteria for approval will not be considered by the local hearing officers, planning commission, or decision makers.

-This is extremely significant.
-Except for venting, political purposes, or fund raising it is usually not helpful to provide your own logical arguments for why the land use application should not be approved outside the legislative standards and criteria, even if you know the decision makers agree with you.
+This is huge.
+Except for venting or for political purposes, it is usually not helpful to provide your own logical arguments for why the land use application should not be approved outside the legislative standards and criteria, even if you know the decision makers agree with you.